LaReiter/LaReiter.github.io/_posts/2021-12-01-causality.md

 ![ML](/assets/ml.PNG)

 In 2008, Google launched a spectacular project called Google Flu Trends (GFT).
-The program was devised to collect search queries from users of their search engine, in order to predict the outbreaks of flu.
+The program was devised to collect search queries from users, in order to predict the outbreaks of flu.
 It was a tremendous success, until it wasn’t anymore.
-From its birth in 2003 and up till the year of 2009 GFT had accurately predicted the outbreak of Flu several days in advance.
+From its launch in 2003 until 2009, GFT accurately predicted flu outbreaks several days in advance.
 You could almost hear the apostles of big data chant in unison: “The era of the machine has begun”.

 Then came the swine flu in the spring 2009, and GFT was beaten.
 But why?

 We know that Google trained the program between 2003 and up to 2008, in order to narrow down the search queries (45 was found) which correlated with the flu outbreak over this period.
-What was also the case in this 7 year period, was that flu outbreaks (in the U.S. where the program was trained) always started in the winter.
+What was also the case in this 7 year period, was that flu outbreaks in the united states, where the program was trained, always started in the winter.
-One has to wonder, if GFT in fact was a ingenious model to predict the coming of winter.
+One has to wonder, if GFT was in fact a ingenious model to predict the coming of winter.
 After its failure in 2009, GFT was updated, but failed once again in 2012-2013 with a heavy overestimation of the flu outbreaks.
 In 2015 GFT was ended.
 Also in 2009, Google had introduced its suggested query function.
 It is speculated that this function could potentially boost the queries for flu-related searches, hence resulting in a overly optimistic (or pessimistic) flu prediction.

 ![SQ](/assets/sq.png)